 Raise public and professional awareness of undiagnosed genetic conditions and the unique challenges faced by affected families.

-We support families in hospital and at home offering 24/7 access to support and information.
+We support families in hospital and at home offering 24/7 access to information and support.

-We run regular events to bring families together and provide opportunities to make precious memories.
+We run regular free events to bring families together and provide opportunities to make precious memories.
+These include stay and play sessions, coffee meet ups and regional day trips to theme parks such as Peppa Pig World and Flamingo Land.

 We support siblings to make new friends who understand how difficult having an undiagnosed brother or sister can be.